 The purpose of this school is to introduce key methods, milestone results, and main problems involving singularities of mechanisms and robotic manipulators.
-The 3rd edition of the school will be celebrated in Linz, following the earlier succesful editions in Udine (2014) and Linz (2017).
+The 4th edition of the school will be celebrated in Nantes, following the three successful editions in Udine (2014) and Linz (2017 and 2019).

 The lectures will provide a wide overview of cutting-edge work around the following topics: